 Application Deadline and Other Important Deadlines

-- January 30: Making a Difference Scholarship Information Session from 7–8 p.m.
-Register to attend.
+- January 2020: Making a Difference Scholarship Information Session (date and time to follow)

 - February 15: Portage Health Foundation Scholarship applications are due by 11:59 p.m. (eastern time).
 You must also have an application for admission on file by this date.